sfcc-unofficial/docs/README.md

 # Joining

 You can [join the community](https://sfcc-unofficial.slack.com/) instantly if your company's domain is already white-listed.
-The list of domains that are white-listed will be kept private.
-However, if you work for a large retailer or Salesforce partner organization, chances are your domain is white-listed.
+If you work for a large retailer or Salesforce partner organization, chances are your domain is white-listed.
 Try registering and if you can't register, fill out the link for invitations below.

 ## Invitations